Are You a “Brand Behind a Brand?”

 A friend of mine walked into our office one day and saw a bunch of Snapple containers lying around.
 He asked with amazement, “Wow!
 You’re working with Snapple?
 That must be an awesome account!”
-I explained, “Well, no. We work with CCL Container, the company that makes the aluminum containers used for Snapple’s energy drink product called Elements.”
+I explained, “Well, no. We work with CCL Container, the company that manufactures the aluminum beverage bottles used for Snapple’s energy drink product called Elements.”
 In this scenario, CCL is one of the many brands that support a bigger brand like Snapple.
 And to us, CCL is an awesome account.

 If someone asked you what types of companies you worked for, you would most likely cite your biggest customers, and you’re best-known customers (or brands).
 Why?
 Because name recognition matters.
 And the fact that your company works for a well-known brand name says something about your company.
 The same thinking can be applied to big brands that have a need for products and services from small and mid-sized brands.
 They want to work with companies that have a great reputation, a great “name” in their respective area of expertise.
 Just like you want to have some well-known names on your roster, big companies want trusted partners with great reputations on their rosters.

 So if “brand” means a distinct entity, “branding” then refers to all the actions a brand takes to communicate its unique message.
 This includes advertising, promotions, direct marketing, web presence, public relations, events, and all other forms of communication used by a distinct entity to communicate with its audiences.
 All these messages, when delivered with focus and repetition to an audience, create a lasting mental impression.

 You don’t have to be big to be a great brand.
 And the process starts with a little focus and introspection to single out the one most important value your brand represents to the people who matter most – the customers you have today and the ones you want tomorrow.